krishnakalakkad/C-bmp-mixer/README.md

 **What I gained from this experience**

-Through this exercise I learned how deal with scanning and handling different media formats.
 While it is true that the BMP format is pretty obselete in a time where JPG, PNG, and TIFF files reign superior, I definitely improved my ability to visualize data structures that seem daunting and unfamiliar at first.
-In general, I feel that my ability to visualize how different functions like `fread()` handle data structures I initialize on the heap.
+In general, I feel that I improved my ability to visualize how different functions like `fread()` scan information into data structures malloced on the heap.